by Cat, Sept 2007 (photo, right, from The Paupered Chef (3))

 - ¼ cup chopped fresh parsley

-- 2 – 6 large leaves of red or green kale
+- 2 – 6 large leaves of red, green or black kale

 - fresh or dried thyme leaves, to taste